-Next was his request to the Philadelphia Bar Association for an advisory opinion
+He requested of the Philadelphia Bar Association for an advisory opinion

 concerning whether lawyers can represent any company or person involved

-in the marijuana industry without violating the Canons of Ethics
+in the marijuana industry without violating the Canons of Ethics in Pennsylvania,

 rare combined opinion published by both the Philadelphia Bar Association and the Pennsylvania